PrabathBK/Ros2-Simulation-with-Gazebo/README.md

     3. The robot will navigate to the goal while avoiding obstacles.

 - **Object Tracking**:
-    1. Switch to the `ObjectTracking` branch.
+    1. Switch to the `ObjectTrack` branch.
     2. Launch the object tracking node.
     3. The robot will track a tennis ball in the environment.